 UW-Richland International students will find a welcoming campus and community familiar with international students.
 Since the mid-1980s, UW-Richland's been a partner in several programs that that bring students--from Central America, the Caribbean, Europe, Asia, Southeast Asia, the former Soviet Republics, and elsewhere--to Richland Center to live and learn.
 Many of these students have made their homes with host families in the community.
-In addition, each year a number of independent international students choose UW-Richland.
+In recent years a growing number of independent international students choose UW-Richland.
 Local UW-Richland students have the opportunity to learn and travel internationally through special programs, too.

 "There's nothing superior to the quality of education, serene and gracious community, small classes, enthusiastic faculty and extraordinary attention you receive as an international student at UW-Richland.
 UW-Richland is a great place to experience authentic American education and culture and still feel at home.
 Professors, staff, host families, fellow students, community members and other global citizens become lifetime friends and families.
 My experience at UW-Richland will confidently lead me on to a flourishing future.
 UW-Richland is truly 'the best start for the life you want!" --Exonam Junior Doe Gakpetor/Ghana

 Presently, UW-Richland participates in these programs: